digitsensitive/FoxViewPPM/README.md

 ## Features

-1. **Cross-Platform Compatibility**: FoxViewPPM is designed to work seamlessly across various platforms, including Windows, macOS, and Linux (coming).
+1. **Cross-Platform Compatibility**: FoxViewPPM is designed to work seamlessly across various platforms, including Windows, macOS, and Linux.
 2. **Support for PPM, PBM, and PGM Formats**: The viewer is capable of parsing and displaying images in the widely used PPM (Portable Pixel Map), PBM (Portable Bitmap), and PGM (Portable Graymap) formats.